Nancy O. Andrews, President and Chief Executive Officer, Low Income Investment Fund (LIIF)

 Steve Dotterrer, Retired Principal Planner, City of Portland, OR

-Portland, Oregon • Board Treasurer
+Portland, Oregon • Board Secretary

 Steve Dotterrer recently retired from the City of Portland, Oregon after working more than 30 years in transportation and planning.
 As a Principal Planner, he managed the city's strategic and comprehensive planning as well as the Housing and Economic Development programs.
 From 1980 to 2001, he was the Chief Transportation Planner, responsible for the city's transportation policy development and the Capital Improvement Program.
 Steve was educated at the Universities of Oregon and California, where he received Bachelor and Master's degrees in Architecture.
-He is currently the chair of the Rail~Volution National Steering Committee.

 Peter McLaughlin, Hennepin County Commissioner, Chair of County Transit Improvement Board

-Minneapolis, MN • Boardmember
+Minneapolis, MN • Board Member

 Peter McLaughlin is Commissioner of Hennepin County, MN and Chair of the County Transit Improvement Board.
 He coordinated the regional effort with the help of labor, business and the community in successfully lobbying for light rail transit (LRT) funding which led to the opening of Minnesota’s first light rail line, the Hiawatha Line, now called the METRO Blue Line in 2004.
 In 2008, he was instrumental in establishing a dedicated funding source to expand the region’s transit system of light rail, commuter rail and bus rapid transit lines.
 He presently serves as chair of the Counties Transit Improvement Board, which invests revenues from the five-county metro sales tax for transitways and advocates for expansion of the transit system.